 Our School Holidays Programme was a resounding success when we introduced it in 2016, with a number of aspiring senior students from many Auckland schools getting their first taste of the world of Beauty and Fashion Makeup.
 Not only did they have a fantastic experience and learn some valuable skills but the week concluded with a photo shoot of their work that offered to be an exciting addition to their CV, and for some even planted the seed for an incredible career path as a professional makeup artist.

-NEW for 2018?
 In 2017 we added a new course covering makeup in the Performing Arts.
 So not only did we cover makeup in the Beauty and Fashion arenas but also makeup design and application for stage production.
 For those interested in makeup for Film, Theatre, TV and Special Effects, or those wanting to contribute to their school's drama performances, we felt this could be an exciting and valuable introduction.
 All the 2017 classes were heavily subscribed.
-What's new for 2018?
-Watch this space!!

 Who is this for?